-Cohen says he was holding a shotgun; the other men, “Hooky” Rothman among them, had pistols.
+Cohen says he was holding a shotgun; the other men, including henchman “Hooky” Rothman, had pistols.
 One of the women patrons they robbed was a “beautiful blonde”

-After the job, Rothman told Cohen that the blonde was film star Betty Grable, adding that the man with her was the bandleader Harry James.
+After the stickup, Cohen says, Rothman told him that the blonde was film star Betty Grable, adding that the man with her was the bandleader Harry James.

 Cohen goes on to describe another incident two years later, when journalist Florabel Muir pointed out Grable at a party.
 “You met her before- you took her jewelry!”
 Muir said, Cohen recounts.
 Betty “took it very nice” according to Cohen, bending over to whisper in his ear “We were insured anyway.”